Łódzka Kolej Aglomeracyjna: History

 The company was established in May 2010 by the Łódź Voivodeship Government.

 The Voivodeship undertook a major rail upgrade program worth €72m, 50% of which was funded by the European Union.
 The program involved upgrading rail tracks and existing railway stations, constructing new railway stations at a number of regional locations, and undertaking a major reconstruction of the existing station in Widzew.
 A new train maintenance depot was also constructed in Widzew.
 The program also involved improving bus connections, building park and ride facilities, ticket facilities, and purchasing a fleet of 20 new trains.

 The Railway commenced operation on June 15, 2014.

 The Voivodeship Government has indicated that it intends to purchase 14 more trains and extend services to Radom, Piotrków Trybunalski, Skierniewice, Bełchatów and Złoczew.

 On 11 December 2018, the company launched a new route between Skierniewice and Łowicz (extended to Kutno on 15 December 2019), and on 10 March 2019 it launched new routes from Łódź Fabryczna station to Piotrków Trybunalski, Radomsko and Tomaszów Mazowiecki.

 Rolling stock

 ŁKA began operations with an order of 20 Stadler FLIRT two-car EMUs, which entered service starting in 2014 and were delivered through early 2015.

 In September 2016, Stadler was named the preliminary winner of a contract to supply 14 three-car EMUs, but after a legal challenge from Newag, the latter was in February 2017 awarded the contract for its Impuls II EMU, the first of which entered service in December 2018.
 Also, 10 of 20 FLIRT EMUs are scheduled to be elongated into three-car form.

+In February 2023, Pesa Bydgoszcz was named the winner of a contract to supply 4 three-car Regio160 EMUs, with an option for 20 more.